-He joined the Jersey City Fire Department in 1971 and rose through the ranks from firefighter to deputy chief, then acting chief in 1995, leading a uniformed force of 620 firefighters and officers.
+An honorably discharged Army veteran, he joined the Jersey City Fire Department and rose through the ranks from firefighter to deputy chief, and then to acting chief, leading a uniformed force of 620 firefighters and officers.
 He spent his entire time "in the street" as a line fire officer.

-Dr. Onieal was appointed superintendent of the National Fire Academy (NFA) in 1995.
-He completed a Bachelor of Science degree from New Jersey City University in 1976, a master’s degree in public administration from Fairleigh (FAIR´-lee) Dickinson University in 1978, and a Doctor of Education degree from New York University (NYU) in 1990.
-He taught in the master and doctorate programs in education at NYU for five years and has written numerous articles in the fire field.
+He completed a Bachelor of Science from New Jersey City University, a Master of Public Administration from Fairleigh Dickinson University and a doctorate in education from New York University (NYU).
+He taught in the master and doctorate programs in education at NYU for five years.

-Dr. Onieal led USFA’s team at the World Trade Center in 2001, working behind the scenes to help the New York City Fire Department re-establish systems of command, control and on-site communications.
+Beginning on Sept.
+12, 2001, he led the USFA’s team at the World Trade Center, working behind the scenes to help the New York City Fire Department re-establish their systems of command, control and on-site communications.
 In 2005, he was sent to Atlanta, Georgia, to lead the in-processing, training and dispatch of 4,000 firefighters to assist in the response to Hurricane Katrina.

 He is the recipient of the International Association of Fire Chiefs President’s Award for outstanding leadership, the James O. Page EMS Achievement Award for exemplary leadership, the Congressional Fire Services Institute Mason Lankford Leadership Award for improvement and advancement of the fire and emergency services, the Metropolitan Fire Chiefs President’s Award of Distinction, the Fire Engineering Lifetime Achievement Award, and the Firehouse Magazine Lifetime Achievement Award.